 For numeric data such as 'CPU Util', operators such as 'Equal to' and 'Greater than' are displayed.

 For string values such as 'Command', operators 'Contains' and 'Does not contain' are displayed.

-To add more filters, click Add conditions and repeat the above steps.
+To add more filters, click Add conditions and repeat these steps.

-The operation might take a few seconds to retrieve the data.
+The operation might take a few seconds to retrieve data.

 A table with columns for various metrics of the selected metric group is displayed.
 By default, the table displays the available metrics for the last available time interval (the latest data point).

 (Optional) To show or hide columns, select the action menu> Show/Hide columns that is located next to the table name.
 By default, some of the columns of the table are hidden.

 In the All metrics pane, select the required column name.
 You can also type in the box to search and select the required metrics.
 The selected metrics are displayed in the Selected metrics pane.
 You can decide the order in which the selected metrics are displayed in the Investigate table.
 Drag and drop the column that you want to reorder.
 Alternatively, you can type the required order number in the Order field.
 Order number of all other columns will be automatically readjusted.